doron3199/smart_whiteboard_capturing/README.md

 2. The directory that the images should be saved to.

 ### Start the program
-On the window with the recorded screen, click on the corners of the whiteboard, then press `c`.
+On the window with the recorded screen, click on the corners of the whiteboard, then press `b`, if you want to reset, press 'r'
-Then click on the lecturer.
 The screen will reload.
 After pressing `b`, you will be able to view the "cleaned" image.
-Press `s` to save, and `u` to save the original image.
+Press `s` to save, and `u` to save the original image. press 'c' to exit.

 # Resources
 - [Microsoft](https://www.microsoft.com/en-us/research/uploads/prod/2016/12/Whiteboard-It.pdf)